MorgianaAstron/hello-world/README.md

 # hello-world
-Hope we all live happily &amp; peacefully.🌎🌍🌏
+Hope we all live happily & peacefully.🌎🌍🌏 haha this is my 1st repository😅